TelegramBots/book/src/2/chats.md

 When you create a private chat group in Telegram, it is usually a `ChatType.Group`.

-If you change settings (like admin rights or making it public), or if members reach 200, the Group may be migrated into a Supergroup.
+If members count reach 200, or if you change some settings _(like making it public, enabling newcomers history, or custom admin rights)_, the group may be migrated into a **supergroup**.

 In such case, the Supergroup is like a separate chat with a different ID.
 The old Group will have a service message `MigrateToChatId` with the new supergroup ID.